 Cylance studies billions of files and measures nearly 1.5 million features, which are used for analysis and then training of their machine learning models.
 Examples of these features could be the file length, the use of digital certificates (which are often legitimate but can be stolen), whether the file is using a packer, and the complexity or entropy of the file.
 But, instead of looking at five or ten features to make the decision about whether a file is good or bad, the Cylance machine learning algorithm looks at 1.5 million features.
 Each one of those features can be represented as a layer in the Cylance deep learning network.
 The presence or absence (and the weight) of a feature determines the path through the layers to reach a decision about a file’s integrity.
 This analysis creates a deep, branched structure used by the Cylance model that outputs a confidence score.
 The higher the confidence score, the more certain Blackberry Cylance will be that a sample is malicious – despite the model never having seen it before.

 This is the basis for building a predictive model, learning from massive amounts of past data to identify malware and threats that may not even yet exist.

 The Cylance machine learning model has been trained to make decisions to identify malware in milliseconds, locally on each endpoint.
 At Com-X, this dynamic security model allows our customers to eliminate the time-consuming and resource-intensive tasks associated with maintaining signature-based solutions.

 Why do we recommend BlackBerry Cylance for our customers?

 - Cylance consistently prevents the execution of previously unknown, known, and custom-crafted malware and payloads without the need for signatures.

 - It prevents the execution of unauthorised scripts.

 - It provides superior malware prevention accuracy whether online or offline.

-- Blackberry Cylance leverages a combination of behavioral rules and AI based machine learning models for EDR threat detection.
+- Blackberry Cylance leverages a combination of behavioural rules and AI-based machine learning models for EDR threat detection.

 It’s Really Simple